eyedeekay/i2p-browser-for-cheaters/OTHER.md

 As far as I can reckon, once I have this finished some semblance of support for i2p browsing in Whonix [will be within reach.](https://github.com/eyedeekay/i2p-torbrowser-sockets-workaround)

-My friend is saying I need to get some sleep, I'll be back tomorrow night.